wxWidgets/website/support/mailing-lists/guide/index.md

 So please **always** mention your platform (this includes the architecture and the compiler used for building wxWidgets) and wxWidgets version.
-If you are using a checkout of wxWidgets from SVN, please specify the revision you have checked out (it can be seen in `svn update` output or queried using the `svn info` command).
+If you are using a clone of wxWidgets from git, please specify the commit you have checked out (it can be seen in `git log` output).
 You may either mention it in the subject, like this:

     [2.8.11, platform, compiler] subject
      ^         ^        ^
      |         |        +--- e.g. BC 5.0, VC 7.1, etc.
      |         +------------ e.g. WinXP, GTK+ 2, X11, etc.
-     +---------------------- 2.9.0, svn trunk from some date, ...
+     +---------------------- 2.9.0, git master from some date, ...

 or inside the message body with a section like this: